Aiperi Medet Kyzy

 Aiperi Medet Kyzy (Айпери Медет кызы; born 30 March 1999) is a Kyrgyzstani freestyle wrestler.
 She won the silver medal in the women's 76 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia.
 She also represented Kyrgyzstan at the 2020 Summer Olympics in Tokyo, Japan.

 At the 2022 Asian Games held in Hangzhou, China, Medet Kyzy won the gold medal in the women's 76 kg event.
-She is also a two-time medalist, including gold, at the Islamic Solidarity Games and a six-time medalist, including three gold medals, at the Asian Wrestling Championships.
+She is also a two-time medalist, including gold, at the Islamic Solidarity Games and a seven-time medalist, including three gold medals, at the Asian Wrestling Championships.

 Career

 Medet Kyzy won the bronze medal in the 75 kg event at the 2017 Islamic Solidarity Games held in Baku, Azerbaijan.
 In August 2017, she competed in the 75 kg event at the World Wrestling Championships held in Paris, France.
 A month later, Medet Kyzy won one of the bronze medals in the women's 75 kg event at the Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan.
 At the 2018 Asian Games held in Jakarta, Indonesia, Medet Kyzy won one of the bronze medals in the women's 76 kg event.

 At the 2019 World U23 Wrestling Championship held in Budapest, Hungary, she won one of the bronze medals in the 76 kg event.
 In 2020, Medet Kyzy won the silver medal in the 76 kg event at the Asian Wrestling Championships in New Delhi, India.
 In the final, she lost against Hiroe Minagawa of Japan.
 In the same year, she also won one of the bronze medals in the women's 76 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.

 In April 2021, Medet Kyzy qualified at the Asian Olympic Qualification Tournament held in Almaty, Kazakhstan to represent Kyrgyzstan at the 2020 Summer Olympics in Tokyo, Japan.
 In the same month, she secured the silver medal in her event at the 2021 Asian Wrestling Championships held in the same venue as the Asian Olympic Qualification Tournament.
 At the Olympics, Medet Kyzy lost her bronze medal match against Yasemin Adar of Turkey in the women's 76 kg event.